sodaviz/soda/docs/source/usage-guide.rst

  - :ref:`guide-introduction` - A brief introduction to SODA
  - :ref:`guide-quickstart` - Where to go if you *really* don't want to read any of the guide
  - :ref:`guide-installation` - What steps you'll need to take to install SODA
- - :ref:`guide-examples` - A set of example SODA applications in tutorial format
+ - :ref:`tutorial` - A set of example SODA applications in tutorial format

 .. toctree::
     :maxdepth: 2